2amigos/ei18n/README.md

 =========================
 Ei18n Module 0.1 Manual
 =========================
-Ei18n is a translation module to allow Yii'ers to easily manage missing translations on application pages.
+Ei18n is a translation module to allow Yii'ers to easily manage missing translations on their application pages.
 It is heavily inspired by `yii.translate <https://github.com/gusnips/yii.translate>`_ developed by Gustavo Salomé Silva `gusnips <http://www.yiiframework.com/user/6112/>`_.

 The module also allows the edition of translations specified by categories.
 Its utility widget WTranslate handles that very smoothly.

-All is AJAX based at the frontend.
-I thought that would be better to leave to developers the creation of a backend in order to edit translation on a regular basis.
+The frontend is all AJAX based.
+I thought that would be better to leave to developers the creation of a backend in order to edit translations on a regular basis.

-Its Ei18n component has a couple of helper functions to also manage language setting automation.
-Check also its Set CAction class to be included on the controller that will handle language setting.
+Plus, the Ei18n component has a couple of helper functions to the language settings automation.
+Check the Set CAction class to be included on the controller that will handle language settings.

 ========